Matriix69/gatsby-webdev-folio/src/projects/portfolio.md

 github: https://github.com/Matriix69/gatsby-webdev-folio
 ---

-My personal website portfolio, You could say this doubles as some sort of digital resume.
+<span class="dropcap">M</span>y personal website portfolio, You could say this doubles as some sort of digital resume.
 Built with Gatsby.
 Don’t forget to reach out!

 <!-- <a href="isaacchukwuka.com" target="_blank">Visit site</a>
 <a href="https://github.com/Matriix69/face-rec-app" target="_blank">Source Code</a> -->